 3. Select record action.

-- "Create New" will use the information in your import file to create new unique records in your Apricot database.
-For instructions on how to create new records with an import, please see the article Create Records.
+"Create New" will use the information in your import file to create new unique records in your Apricot database.
+For instructions on how to create new records with an import, please see the article Import Create Tier 2 Records.

 - "Update Existing" import will use the information in your import file to update or write over the information that already exists in your database.
 The instructions that follow on this page will describe how to update existing records with an import.

 "Both" will first apply the information in your import file to existing records to see if they need to be updated; then it will use the remaining information to create new records.
 For instructions on how to complete an import that both updates existing records AND creates new records, see article Update Tier 1 Records.

 4. Reconcile Using Record IDs: The Import tool will need to match the information you enter with information that already exists in the database to correctly identify which records should be updated.
 When you update a Tier 2 record, you must reconcile using Record IDs.
 Each record is assigned a unique record ID at the time it is created.
 Record IDs for the records you would like to connect can be found using a report.
 More information on how to build a Record ID report can be found in the article: Building a Record ID-Based Report for Importing Data.